hcai-mms/hcai-mms.github.io/_publications/2024_11_RecSys_schedl_lesota_masoudian.md

 bibentry: schedl2024importance
 bib:
   # journal: Springer # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
-  booktitle: Proceedings of the 11th Joint Workshop on Interfaces and Human Decision Making for Recommender Systems co-located with 18th ACM Conference on Recommender Systems (RecSys 2024)
+  booktitle: "Proceedings of the 11th Joint Workshop on Interfaces and Human Decision Making for Recommender Systems co-located with 18th ACM Conference on Recommender Systems (RecSys 2024)"
   editor:
   publisher: CEUR-WS.org
   address: